Drive Ma Pi Leng Pass

 Trekking opportunities are plentiful in Ha Giang.
 The Quan Ba Pass holds a lookout that lives up to its name: Heaven’s Gate.
 Quan Ba is also the gateway to the lofty limestone peaks and rock-strewn fields of Dong Van Karst Plateau Geopark.

 Visit the Sa Phin H'Mong Palace

-High up near the border with China stands a H'Mông King Palace in the village of Sà Phìn.
-Built-in 1902 during the French occupation, the wood-framed palace is done in the traditional Chinese style and oozes character.
-Descendents of the king who called this palace home are still living in the area and sometimes give an unofficial tour.
+Near the border with China stands a H'Mong King Palace in the village of Sa Phin.
+Built in 1902 during the French occupation, the wood-framed palace is done in the traditional Chinese style and oozes character.

-Make time in your Hà Giang trip to journey north to Lũng Cú, where a gigantic Vietnamese flag blows proudly at the border with China.
+Make time to journey north to Lung Cu, where a gigantic Vietnamese flag blows proudly at the border.
 The best time to arrive is late afternoon as the heat subsides, making the climb of 200 steps a little kinder.
-The grand mountain view as the sun drops is worth the effort.

 September through to November is a good time to visit this remote province, with cooler temperatures.
 In November, Ha Giang is hugely popular during the Buckwheat Flower Festival.
 April to June is pleasant and warm, July and August can be very hot with regular monsoons.

 The small city of Ha Giang is the gateway to the province, and approximately 300km from Hanoi.
 Buses run day and night from the capital, ranging from sleepers to smaller VIP mini-vans.
 Depending on the vehicle and driver, the journey there takes around six hours.
 Public transport around Ha Giang Province is limited.
 Experienced drivers can rent a motorcycle in town.
 Another option is to book a tour either on the back of a motorbike or by private car.